cscashby/ZWayModules/Tado/README.md

 ## Configuration

 In the configuration screen the user has to specify the following parameters.
-NOTE that the intention is to make these parameters more specific to Tado in the near future.
-Watch this space!

 * Username/Password - the access details for your Tado account
 * Device refresh (minutes) - How regularly to grab the data from the Tado API